Money Stress & Emotional Habits

 Move from reaction to intention

-Because your problem isn’t intelligence.
+Because the challenge isn’t your intelligence.

 You don’t need another app.
 You don’t need another article.
+You need guidance.